Frequently Asked Questions

 The Escondido Fire Department charges for paramedic service and for some other services.

 The City of Escondido contracts with Wittman Enterprises for paramedic transport services.
-For billing questions, please contact Wittman at 800-906-6552.
+For speak to a representative about billing questions, please contact Wittman at 800-906-6552.
+To request a copy of your medical documentation/records please visit out records request page.

 Where can I file complaints about abandoned cars and property maintenance violations?